WRITTEN BY: LAINE HAMMER

 PHOTOS BY: DAVID BENHAIM

-Shreebs: How do you take your coffee?
+S. How do you take your coffee?
+Brew Method?

-S: What would you say is key to your process?
+S. What is key to your process?

-S: Where would you like to live?
+S. Where would you like to live?